Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 After thoroughly testing and reviewing ADT and Guardian Protection, we were genuinely surprised to find as many similarities as we did.
 There were definitely more differences, because, like we said, ADT offers a higher-quality security system, but a few similarities that stood out to us include:

-- Wireless Equipment: Both ADT and Guardian Protection offer wireless equipment, giving you the flexibility to install your equipment anywhere it’s needed to keep your home secure.
+• Wireless Equipment: Both ADT and Guardian Protection offer wireless equipment, giving you the flexibility to have your equipment installed anywhere it’s needed to keep your home secure.

 FYI: You should always ensure that you purchase indoor cameras for indoor use and outdoor cameras for outdoor use.
 Outdoor cameras’ design and materials allow them to withstand heat, cold, and moisture.
 Indoor cameras are different.
 Using an indoor camera outdoors can lead to equipment malfunction and result in a costly mistake.
-Check out our favorite indoor cameras and the best outdoor cameras available.
+Check out what we think are the best outdoor cameras available.

 ADT and Guardian Protection Differences